By Type (4)

 General Warranty Deed – Conveys property with a full guarantee that the title is clear.

-Special (Statutory) Warranty Deed – Guarantees that a property’s title is clear of encumbrances from the grantor’s period of ownership but not earlier.
+Special (Statutory) Warranty Deed – Guarantees that a property’s title is clear of encumbrances from the grantor’s period of ownership.

-Quit Claim Deed – Transfers real estate ownership with no warranties.
+Quit Claim Deed – Transfers real estate ownership from a grantor to a grantee without warranties.

 Formatting